Indigenous Art

 10. Wanda Koop

 She is an artist born in Canada who is best known for being close to the Canadian indigenous community.
 She was not born into the indigenous community, yet has advocated for indigenous rights through her art.
-She mentions ‘Canada didn’t belong to us’ and has been ’concerned with how we treat indigenous peoples and how deeply we need to listen to what they say about the environment.’
+She mentions ‘Canada didn’t belong to us’ and has been ’concerned with how we treat Indigenous peoples and how deeply we need to listen to what they say about the environment.’
 Her family fled the Russian Revolution and settled in Canada.
 Her art showcases loss as a theme consistent with not only those of indigenous communities but also for those fleeing persecution and other forms of oppression.

-As demonstrated, indigenous artists cover many themes with their art.
+As demonstrated, Indigenous artists cover many themes with their art.
 Their contributions to society have started to become appreciated, not only for their ties to nature but also for their inclusivity, and their approaches to daily life.

 The ever-changing market for indigenous art suggests a need for a valuation if one has not been done in some years.
 Should you require one, please contact the team at Quastel Associates for additional insight.